India, Israel ink terms of reference to formally launch FTA talks | Law-Order

 Goyal said that the Israeli side has conveyed that they will not seek market access in sensitive areas such as dairy, rice, wheat and sugar.

-He also informed that Israel has come out with a pre-qualification for a metro project.
-It's a USD 50 billion worth project and Indian companies can participate in this, Goyal said.
+He also informed that Israel has come out with pre-qualification documents for a metro project.
+It is a USD 50 billion (Rs 4.5 lakh crore) worth project and Indian companies can participate in this, Goyal said, adding that at present, in over 20 cities, India has metro lines.

-India and Israel had earlier engaged in negotiating a similar agreement and eight rounds of talks were held.
+India and Israel had been negotiating a similar agreement since May 2010.
+Eight rounds were held, but talks stalled later.
+The last round was held in October 2021.

+''We have already agreed that whatever will be the sensitivities of Israel, India will keep out that from the agreement and similarly, whatever is sensitive for India, Israel will keep that,'' he said, adding, ''We want a win-win agreement for both the countries''.

 Major exports from India to Israel include pearls and precious stones, automotive diesel, chemical and mineral products, machinery and electrical equipment, plastics, textiles, apparel, base metals and transport equipment, and agricultural products.